About the RTA

-Established in 2004, the Raleigh Tennis Association (“RTA”) is a non-profit 501(c)3 organization supported by volunteers within the Raleigh community.
-RTA operates under the umbrella of the United States Tennis Association (USTA) and in conjunction with the North Carolina Tennis Association (NCTA).
+The Raleigh Tennis Association (“RTA”) serves as the primary resource for all things tennis in the greater Raleigh, NC area.
+The RTA is a non-profit 501(c)3 organization and operates under the guidance of the United States Tennis Association ("USTA") and in conjunction with North Carolina Tennis Association ("NCTA").

-A team of professional staff led by Julie Dick, Executive Director, executes the mission of the RTA and oversees daily operations.
+A team of professional staff led by Kim Roberts, Executive Director, executes the mission of the RTA and oversees daily operations.
 A Board of Directors guides the direction of the RTA and implements policies.
 Board positions include President/Chairman, Executive Vice President, Immediate Past President, Treasurer, Secretary, and two members at large.
 The RTA Board includes the following committees:

 Policies & By-Laws